 Actor Kevin Brophy was not your typical sleek and shiny hunk of the month.
-But guys in the 1970’s were never as glossy and polished as today.
+But the image of guys in the 1970’s were never as glossy and polished as today.
 Brophy was fit, athletic and tan, with thick, longish hair (A must-have in the 70’s!) and kind, doe eyes.
 He sported a slight uni-brow and an adorable snaggletoothed, thousand watt smile – He wasn’t the conventionally handsome Hollywood male, He was rugged, but had a gentle voice, which made him the perfect choice for the role of Lucan.
 Brophy had his admirers and was featured in many Teen Magazine articles.
-Check out my collection in the Photo albums on site.

 Lucan was a breakout role for Kevin Brophy, and his best.
 Fans fondly remember his performance as the sensitive character and identify with Lucan and the show’s resonant themes.